Wineury Almonte

 Needs: Help finding authentic connections, sense of safety, and control over her dating pool.

-Prioritizing Hypotheses with Lean UX
+Prioritizing hypotheses with Lean UX

 We kicked things off by ranking our hypotheses based on risk and value, laser-focusing on those that were high-risk and high-value.